Tuesday, December 9, 2008

-"Open it up for me Kevin.", I said.
+"Open it up for me Kevin, will ya.", I said.
 "It looks like it's from mi mother in England."

 "It's postmarked Seamail.
 It's got a Yorkshire stamp on it and it was sent October 9th.
 That's means it took nearly 3 months to get here!"